 I learned a lot about IP addresses.
 I did latitude and longitude searches and from those, and from the specific language used, I knew they were from him.
 A forensic linguist could have figured it out legally, but it wasn’t necessary.
 A subpoena can always be requested from his phone company and from his employer to prove they came from him.
 I have no fear I’m wrong.

 I don’t believe random people would get involved in criminal stalking, taking up the gauntlet of harassment and threats and using names like ‘Jed Clampett’, ‘The Pastor’s Wife’, and the name of a retired Marine sergeant.
-I’m fairly sure the Marines wouldn’t be happy about that one.
+I’m sure the Marines wouldn’t be happy about that one.
 And pastor’s wives everywhere would wonder why they’d ever call someone a ‘narcissist’.
 Jed Clampett is not the man I thought he was, telling me ‘not to look in a mirror after eating, or I’d throw up’.

 No, these weren’t from strangers doing him a favor.